aarav911/IITB-SSP-submission-24b2177/README.md

 ## Code Structure

-The codebase is designed to be modular, object-oriented, and easy to extend:
+The codebase is designed to be modular, object-oriented, and easy to extend(start reading from the main()) :

 - **Core Components**:
   - `StateMachine.cpp`: Implements state transition logic.